Toast-stack/SSHLogAnalyzer/README.md

 ## Limitations
   * Currently requires manual intervention to block malicious IPs.
   * Only scans the default SSH log file (`auth.log`).
 Custom log paths must be configured manually.

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software.